 Antipsychotic medications are a vital part of treatment for most people with schizophrenia.
-Doctors believe that they alter the brain’s chemistry and reduce symptoms such as hallucinations and delusions.
+Healthcare professionals believe that these medications change the brain’s chemistry and reduce symptoms such as hallucinations and delusions.

-- social skills training, to improve interactions with others
+- social or behavioral skills training to improve interactions with others

-- employment support, to help a person secure or perform a job more easily
+- employment support to help them secure or perform a job more easily

-- daily living support, to help people find housing and manage daily responsibilities
+- daily living support to help them find housing and manage daily responsibilities

 Other coping strategies include: